-Early in the development of the LSST Science Pipelines software it was decided that the algorithmic code should be written without knowing where files came from, what format they were written in, where the outputs are going to be written or how they are going to be stored.
+code should be written without knowing where files came from, what format they were written in, where the outputs are going to be written or how they are going to be stored.
 All that the algorithmic code needs to know is the relevant data model and the Python type.
 To meet these requirements we developed a library called the Data Butler (see e.g., T. Jenness et al. 2022; N. B. Lust et al. 2023).

 The Butler internally is implemented as a registry, a database keeping track of datasets, and a datastore, a storage system that can map a Butler dataset to a specific collection of bytes.
-A datastore is usually a file store (including POSIX file system, S3 object stores, or WebDAV) but it is also possible to store metrics directly into the Sasquatch metrics service (A. Fausti 2023; A. Fausti Neto et al. 2024).
+A datastore is usuall a file store (including POSIX file system, S3 object stores, or WebDAV) but could also be implemented as a NoSQL database or a metrics database such as Sasquatch (A. Fausti 2023).

 A core concept of the Butler is that every dataset must be given what we call a "data coordinate."
 The data coordinate locates the dataset in the dimensional space where dimensions are defined in terms that scientists understand.
 Some commonly used dimensions are listed in Table 1.
 Each dataset is uniquely located by specifying its dataset type, its run collection, and its coordinates, with Butler refusing to accept another dataset that matches all three of those values.
-The dataset type defines the relevant dimensions (such as whether this is referring to observations or a sky map) and the associated Python type representing the dataset.
-The run collection can be thought of as a folder grouping datasets created by the same batch operation, but does not have to be a folder within a file system.
+The dataset type defines the relevant dimensions and the associated Python storage class.
+The run collection can be thought of as a folder but does not have to be a folder within datastore.